Brandon-Iledan/msac-lab6/exercise07.md

 4. Look at git status, paste the output here

         git status

+        Output:

+        On branch main
+        Your branch is ahead of 'origin/main' by 4 commits.
+        (use "git push" to publish your local commits)

+        Changes not staged for commit:
+        (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   equipment/appliances.txt
+        modified:   fruits.txt

+        no changes added to commit (use "git add" and/or "git commit -a")

 5. Can you commit both of the changed files in a single commit?